Mahoney/docker-lifecycle-listener/README.md

 and only writable by `root`.
 A malicious actor will therefore need to get elevated privileges in order to use this listener to run its code.

+The server could be called by any process, but will only respond to known commands (`start` and `stop`).
+So the most a malicious actor could do by sending commands to it is execute the same executables as are executed under normal circumstances.

 ## Installation

 ### macOS